FamilySearch/gedcomx/specifications/date-format-specification.md

 ### 2.1.9 approximate date

-An indeterminate date with a single occurrence roughly centered on a specified `simple date`, with the range limited to be within one order of magnitude of the smallest specified unit of measurement in the `simple date`.
+An indeterminate date with a single occurrence roughly centered on a specified `simple date`.

 Examples: